 "But that was still you," retorted Lupo.
 "And finally, you told all the toms that there were plenty of females on the other side of the valley.
 You did that just to hog the rest of the females for yourself."

-"You know how much the ladies love me," purred Daryl, swishing his striped tabby tail.
+"You know how much the ladies love me," purred Rex, swishing his striped tabby tail.

 Lupo rolled his eyes.
 "Sometimes, you can be one big hairball," he muttered.

 It was true.
-They were like brothers, and despite their species differences and arguments, Lupo still loved Daryl like a brother.
+They were like brothers, and despite their species differences and arguments, Lupo still loved Rex like a brother.

 They had reached the edge of the trees, where they came to an empty parking lot.
 Several cats were gathered there, and Lupo smiled a bit.
 When he was a five-month-old puppy, he had escaped from an abusive owner and was adopted by these stray cats.
 Even though he slowly became one of them, they could not teach him to be a cat, and he learned to be a dog by watching and observing other dogs in town.